SAP/fundamental/docs/pages/components/contextual-menu.md

 summary:
 ---

-The contextual menu component is an opinionated composition of the "popover" and "menu" components with the use of a styled button.
+The contextual menu component is an opinionated composition of the `popover` and `menu` components with the use of a styled button.
+{: .docs-intro}
 A More icon or the word, "More", is used to indicate there are more options than room to display them.
 On click or tap, a contextual menu opens.
 Composed by the "popover" and "menu" components.

 This component is completely composed from other components CSS and doesn't have any of its own.